Enéas Carneiro

-Enéas Ferreira Carneiro (/pt/; November 5, 1938 – May 6, 2007) was a Brazilian polymath, cardiologist, physicist, mathematician, professor, writer, military serviceman and politician.
+Enéas Ferreira Carneiro (/pt/; November 5, 1938 — May 6, 2007) was a Brazilian polymath, cardiologist, physicist, mathematician, professor, writer, military serviceman and politician.
 He represented the state of São Paulo in the National Chamber of Deputies (the lower house of the National Congress) and ran for presidency three times.
 He was founder and leader of the nationalist and conservative Party of the Reconstruction of the National Order (PRONA), which was usually seen as being far-right.
-Although Enéas rejected the left-right classification, as they were "two sides of the same coin", defining himself only as a nationalist.
+Although Enéas rejected the left-right dichotomy, as they were "sides of the same coin", defining himself only as a nationalist.

-Early life

-Enéas was born and raised in Acre, in Brazil's far west.
-He lost his father at the age of nine and had to work to support his brothers and his mother.
-In 1958 he left Acre to begin studies in Rio de Janeiro, graduating in physics and mathematics.
-In 1959 he became an auxiliary anesthesiologist.
-In 1965 he received a medical degree from the Rio de Janeiro College of Medicine, with a specialty in cardiology.
-His academic pursuits, however, were not confined to medicine, and he has written articles on diverse subjects, including philosophy, logic and robotics.
-In 1980, he received a medical degree from the Cancer Hospital of Rio de Janeiro.
+Biography

+Eneás Ferreira Carneiro was born in Rio Branco, Acre, located in Brazil's far west, in 1938, under extreme poverty.
+His parents were the barber Eustáquio José Carneiro and the housewife Mina Ferreiro Carneiro.
+Eustáquio Carneiro passed away when Eneás was nine years old, prompting him to start working from this young age.
+With an slightly improved financial condition, Eneás and his mother moved to Belém and started living in a shack eating flour and coffee.

+Eneás was married to Jamile Augusta Ferreira, a fellow student of the School of Medicine and Surgery of Rio de Janeiro.
+The couple had one daughter, Janete, after both finished their studies at the School of Medicine.
+Five years later, Eneás had another daughter, Gabriela, with his union with the speech therapist Selene Maria.
+This relationship was also not long-running.
+Eneás, around 1982, married the prosecutor Adriana Lorandi, having his third daughter, Lígia.
+The third marriage of Enéas was also not long, since the cardiologist had to give away much property to create PRONA.